justinsvegliato/deep-jammer/README.md

 `cd theano-model`

 3. Before we can run Deep Jammer, we need to install a few Python packages, some of which you may already have.
 To get every package, we just run the command below.
-While we're pretty sure that we've included everythin, let us know what we missed.
+While we're pretty sure that we've included everything, let us know what we missed.

 `sudo pip install theano`